bpptkg/chart-studio-legacy/README.md

 # Chart Studio

-Chart Studio is a web app that enables users to create customizable charts of Merapi monitoring data using BMA Web Services for data correlation and analytics.
+Chart Studio is a web app that enables users to create customizable charts of Merapi monitoring data using [BMA](https://bma.cendana15.com/) Web Services.

 ## Environment Variable Settings